Validating Labelled State Transition and Message Production Systems: A Theory for Modelling Faulty Distributed Systems

 The validity constraint in the free composition lift globally the local validity constraint of each component involved in the composition.
-We can imagine systems in which their designers could impose more global restrictions on the system, stronger than the ones that can be specified locally.
-We can model this idea by the notion of a {\em composition constraint} which can be enforced further in a free composition.
+Protocol designers may want to impose further global restrictions, stronger than the ones that can be specified locally on individual components; we capture this phenomenon by the notion of a {\em composition constraint} which can be enforced further in a free composition.

-\begin{definition}[\coqref{VLSM.Core.Composition}{composite_vlsm}] Let ${\sum_{i=1}^n} \mathcal{V}_i $ be the free VLSM composition of an indexed set of VLSMs $\{\mathcal{V}_i\}_{i=1}^n$.
-A \textbf{composition constraint} $\varphi$ is a predicate filtering the inputs for the composed transition function, i.e.,